 Peninsula Clean Energy’s Board of Directors just made it a little easier to do so by approving a new incentive to our customers to install new electric water heaters as part of a bigger $4-year, $6.1 million plan to electrify existing homes and businesses.

-This incentive will provide customers between $1,000-$1,500 starting later this fall.
-This would be in addition to an existing $1,000 incentive for these new water heaters offered by the Bay Area Regional Energy Network (BayREN), a collaboration of the nine San Francisco Bay Area counties.
+This incentive will provide customers a $1,500 rebate (available through 9/30/2021).
+This is in addition to an existing $1,000 incentive for these new water heaters offered by the Bay Area Regional Energy Network (BayREN), a collaboration of the nine San Francisco Bay Area counties.
 San Mateo County residents can get these incentives and expert advice through the BayREN Home+ program.
 In addition, building designers can get technical assistance at allelectricdesign.org.

 So the next time an unexpected rush of icy water intrudes on your morning routine, think about how your next water heater can take us a step away from natural gas and towards making our homes, offices and communities more sustainable.